homeymusic/mami.codi.R/README.md

 Perhaps things are quantized but not probabilistic?

 Maybe God does not play dice with the universe.
-Whatever game He plays, He keeps score with rational fractions at the Heisenberg limit.
+Whatever the game, God keeps score with rational fractions at the Heisenberg limit.

 ## Theoretical predictions compared to large-scale behavioral results